Does the pattern make a difference? Expert Matt Manning offers some tips.

 Do I need to wear head to toe camo?

-Q: I recently kitted myself out with a pre-charged airgun and, having spent much of my free time practising on paper targets, I feel that I’m a good enough shot to tackle live quarry.
+Q: I recently kitted myself out with a pre-charged airgun and, having spent much of my free time practising on paper targets (discover our list of the best airgun targets, I feel that I’m a good enough shot to tackle live quarry.
 My only concern is that most airgun shooters wear a lot of leaf-print camouflage clothing, and it is going to take me a while to save up for a set.
 Is it possible to get close enough to airgun quarry such as rabbits and wood pigeon without being dressed from head to toe in camouflage clothing?